drcinfotech/DRC-Logistics-AI-Chatbot/README.md

-# 🚚 Routara — Logistics & Transportation AI Chatbot
+# 🚚 DRC — Logistics & Transportation AI Chatbot

 A production-grade, conversational AI demo for the logistics and transportation industry.
 Built with **Python + FastAPI** on the backend and **React + Vite + Tailwind** on the frontend, with a **shipment-screening-first** architecture and rich response blocks for tracking, quotes, pickups, fleet, warehouse operations, customs, and claims.

-> ⚠️ **Demo only.** Routara is not a licensed carrier, freight forwarder, or customs broker, and does not move real shipments.
+> ⚠️ **Demo only.** DRC — Logistics & Transportation AI Chatbot is not a licensed carrier, freight forwarder, or customs broker, and does not move real shipments.
 All shipments, tracking numbers, fleet vehicles, warehouses, routes, and rates are fictional.

 ![CI](https://img.shields.io/github/actions/workflow/status/drcinfotech/Logistics-AI-Chatbot/ci.yml?branch=main&label=tests)
 ![Python](https://img.shields.io/badge/python-3.10%20%7C%203.11%20%7C%203.12-3776AB?logo=python&logoColor=white)